aac-dot/TipTime/README.md

 Introduction

-The Tip Calculator app contains various UI elements for calculating a tip, teaching about app structure, user input, and view binding.
+The Tip Calculator app calculates the tip, choosing based on the quality of service provided, and whether rounding is required.